apfl/repo1/readme.txt

 This is a new change done to the tns branch
 This is some change done to the local tns branch --oneline a newly done change.

+This is a new change that i created myself.